Louisiana vs. Texas State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Louisiana has combined with its opponents to score more than 58.5 points just once this season.
+- Louisiana and its opponents have combined for 58 points or more just once this season.

-- The Ragin' Cajuns and their opponents have scored an average of 59 points per game in 2021, 0.5 more than Saturday's total.
+- Ragin' Cajuns games this season feature an average total of 59.0 points, a number 1.0 point higher than Saturday's over/under.

-- In 2021, games involving the Bobcats have averaged a total of 57.5 points, one fewer than this game's set over/under.
+- In 2021, games involving the Bobcats have averaged a total of 57.5 points, 0.5 fewer than this game's set over/under.

 Louisiana Stats and Trends

-- Louisiana is 2-0 against the spread and 2-0 overall in games when it puts up more than 33.9 points.
+- When Louisiana records more than 33.9 points, it is 2-0 against the spread and 2-0 overall.

-- Louisiana is 2-1 against the spread and 3-0 overall when the team piles up over 423.7 yards.
+- Louisiana is 2-1 against the spread and 3-0 overall when the team picks up over 423.7 yards.

-- The Ragin' Cajuns have seven giveaways this season, while the Bobcats have 11 takeaways .
+- The Ragin' Cajuns have turned the ball over seven times this season, four fewer than the Bobcats have forced (11).

 - Find the latest spread and moneyline odds for Louisiana at SISportsbook.